stiofanEimeid/the-online-cookbook/README.md

 Should users forget their password, I would like to give them the option of creating a new one.
 As authetification was understood by me not to be a focus of the project, this feature was left to be implemented in the future.

 ## Data Structure

+I choose to use MongoDB, a 'NoSQl' database, in order to implement the knowledge I'd accrued from the module mini-project.
+In addition, I was aware the next milestone project would involve using a SQL.
+As such, this was my only opportunity to work with a NoSQL database for a milestone project.
+Suitability?

 The recipe collection and user collection share a common key-value pair, "username", which links the two collections.
 The recipe entry takes the username of the user who created it.
 Each recipe can only have one creator and may therefore be described as a one-to-one relationship between each recipe and the user who created it.
 However, a user can have many recipes attributed to them.
 As such, a one-to-many relationship exists between the user and the recipes created by them.